danbeddows/danbeddows.com/README.md

-# Dan Beddows - Personal Portfolio
+# Dan Beddows - Personal Website

-This repository holds my personal portfolio that is hosted at [danbeddows.com](https://danbeddows.com).
+This repository holds my personal website that is hosted at [danbeddows.com](https://danbeddows.com).

 ## Installation